Get offer plus promotions and updates. Review our privacy policy.

 People interested in making the switch to wireless often want to remove their old hardwired security system first.
 Before you start working, however, there are a few things you need to do that require more brainpower than elbow grease.
 A lot of us really enjoy plunging into a home improvement project, but you can save yourself plenty of headaches if you put a little thought into it first.

-decide what you do and don’t need to remove
+First step: decide what you do and don’t need to remove

 Resist the completist’s temptation to rip out every trace of the old system.
 This is almost certainly unnecessary.
 It also may turn out to be much more trouble than it’s worth.
 Prioritize the following: